 Failing relationships make for messy tax situations

 If you want to qualify for any of the statuses listed above, be ready for the IRS to get into your business.
 The IRS will evaluate if you received any significant benefit from filing by your spouse or ex.
-“Significant benefit” means the IRS will look at your life to see if you got a gift or something else of value.
+“Significant benefit” means the IRS would look at your life to see if you got a gift or something else of value.
 If you want separation of liability, then you’ll need to show you’re really separated.

 In addition, when you file for Innocent Spouse, they will contact said spouse to get any “relevant information.”
 In other words, your former estranged spouse may try to use the opportunity to make sure you’re on the hook, too.
 If they can show that you knew, then the best you can hope for is a separation of liability.